 While the blogging community can be very supportive, I will be the first to tell you that just like any other group, people will still be catty and behave inappropriately at times.
 When people are behind a screen, they will often say and do things that they wouldn’t to your face and the same goes for blogging.
 Thankfully I have not been on the receiving end of this type of behavior, but I know plenty of other bloggers and influencers who have!

-My best advice is to always be professional and treat everyone with respect both online and offline.
+My best advice when learning how to be a blogger is to always be professional and treat everyone with respect both online and offline.
 While it may seem like there are a million bloggers out there, you would be surprised at how small it can be when something goes awry!